The Causes of Autism

 3. To retain objectivity, humility, and logic that both encompasses yet is beyond scientific research.

-4. To remember that science is limited by the researchers, funding, methodology, people, data analysis, confounding variables, study limitations, conflicts of interest, and other factors that may inhibit the arrival at truth.
+4. To remember that science is limited by the researchers, funding, methodology, data analysis, confounding variables, study limitations, conflicts of interest, and other factors that may inhibit the arrival at truth.

-5. To hold and remember that truth is verifiable only by identity with it, and not by knowing about it (e.g., only a cat can tell you what it is to be a cat through its own subjective experience as a cat).
+8. To hold and remember that truth is verifiable only by identity with it, and not by knowing about it (e.g., only a cat can tell you what it is to be a cat through its own subjective experience as a cat).

-6. To remember that truth is simple; and what is true withstands the test of time.
+9. To remember that truth is simple; and what is true withstands the test of time.

 Library Rules